-How to Publish via Integration, Manual Upload, and Encoding
+How to Publish Captions via Integration, Manual Upload, and Encoding

 Imagine that you created a video you want to publish on your video player.
 You go through your usual process: film, edit, and add captions.
 After all your hard work, now it’s time to publish your video.

-You wonder how you’re going to get the captions to show in your video player, or if it’s even supported.
+You wonder how you’re going to get the captions to show in your video player, or if they’re even supported.
 Better yet, you don’t even know the right file format to use.

 You already have enough on your plate.
 The last thing you want to worry about is making sure your captioned video is correctly published.